Anthony Bourdain: No Reservations: Related

+Production

+When visiting a location for the show, Bourdain generally travels with an assistant producer and three camera operators, who on average record forty-five to seventy-five hours of footage in total.
+They usually do not employ a boom operator or sound mixer, and episodes are generally unscripted.
+Bourdain has likened the general atmosphere of the crew to a music group: "I like to say we're like a band, perpetually on the road, a small crew of five very close friends with tiny little cameras".

 Distribution

 Home video releases

 As of March 2013, Travel Channel has released seven collections of the series on DVD.
 Despite that the series has been shot mostly with high-definition video cameras, it is not available for purchase in high definition format like Blu-ray.